-The Cadillac CTS-V is a high-performance luxury coupe, sedan, and wagon in its latest generation.
-Originally launched in 2004 as a sedan only, it has grown in its second generation to include the wagon and coupe form factors.
-It battles with the BMW X5, Jaguar XFR, and the Mercedes-Benz E63 AMG, standing alone as the single highest-performance American luxury car.First launched in 2004, the CTS-V was only available as a sedan.
-Based on the CTS sedan, but with much more horsepower, a more advanced and track-tuned suspension, upgraded brakes, and unique aerodynamic and interior styling elements. the CTS-V rapidly gained credence as a serious performance/luxury sedan.
+The CTS-V was first launched in the Cadillac lineup in 2004.
+Based on the CTS sedan, but with much more horsepower, a more advanced and track-tuned suspension, upgraded brakes, and unique aerodynamic and interior styling elements.
+The CTS-V rapidly gained credence as a serious performance/luxury sedan.

-The second-generation CTS-V launched in 2009, based on the all-new CTS sedan, offering a new six-speed automatic transmission in addition to the six-speed manual and an all-new engine.
-The new engine is a 6.2-liter LSA V-8, supercharged to reach 556 horsepower and 551 pound-feet of torque.
+The second-generation CTS-V launched in 2009, based on the then-new CTS sedan, offering a new 6-speed automatic transmission in addition to the 6-speed manual and an all-new engine.
+The new engine was a 6.2-liter LSA V-8, supercharged to reach 556 hp and 551 lb-ft of torque.
 Acceleration improved significantly with the added power, shrinking the 0-60 mph time to 3.9 seconds and raising the top speed to 198 mph.
-A magneto-rheological suspension provides dynamic adjustment and bridges comfort and performance functions well.
-Brembo brakes provide stopping power for the roughly 4,250-pound CTS-V. The interior also received an upgrade with the second-generation model, bringing Alcantara accents, optional sport seats, and other unique race-inspired touches.

 A wagon version of the CTS-V was introduced in 2010, as a 2011 model.
-Sharing the same core mechanical underpinnings with the sedan, the CTS-V Sport Wagon is one of the few truly high-performance luxury sedans available in the United States.
+Sharing the same core mechanical underpinnings with the sedan, the CTS-V Sport Wagon was one of the few truly high-performance luxury wagons available in the United States.

-Although the CTS sedan is new this year, the existing CTS-V models carry over for one more year, with few changes expected until the 2015 model year, only the coupe model was carried over.
+Although the CTS sedan was new for 2014, the existing CTS-V models carried over for one more year as 2014 models.
+For the 2015 model year, only the coupe model was carried over.